Student Interview - Brianna

-How important is having a native speaking Japanese teacher for pronunciation?
+Is having a native speaking teacher important?

 In particular from when they were young and learning Japanese language themselves.
 A native speaker can always tell how something should be said or is commonly phrased.

-What is your ultimate learning Japanese language goal?
+What is your main study goal?